 - 1 large butternut squash peeled and cut in to 1" cubes (about 6 cups diced squash)

-- 2 small apples peeled
+- 2 small apples, peeled and sliced

 - 3/4 cup fresh or frozen cranberries